snowdriftcoop/snowdrift/BUILD.md

 ### Set up the database

-We offer a simple script that will setup the PostgreSQL databases for you.
+We offer a simple script (`sdm` for "Snowdrift database manager") that will setup the PostgreSQL databases for you.
+At this time, it requires root access, so it will ask for your passphrase.
-For most GNU/Linux systems, simply run:

-    stack exec sdm init

-It will prompt you for your sudo password.

 To set up databases manually, see [DATABASE-MANAGEMENT.md].

+#### GNU/Linux database setup

+simply run `stack exec sdm init`

+#### \*BSD database setup

+* OpenBSD: `stack exec -- sdm init --sudoUser _postgresql`
+* FreeBSD: *Untested but should work*:
+  `stack exec -- sdm init --sudoUser pgsql --pgUser pgsql`

+#### OS X database setup

+run `stack exec -- sdm init --sudoUser=_postgres`

+#### Windows database setup

+Instead of using sdm, follow the *manual database* setup instructions in [DATABASE-MANAGEMENT.md].
+Some of the precise commands may need slight adapting such as using `psql -U postgres` to enter the psql prompt.

 ### Run initial tests